Standing Shoulder Strengthening Exercises

 A simple way to turn standing yoga poses into shoulders strengthening exercises is to shift weight and press your hand or hands into the floor.
 (Another option is to use your arm muscles against each other to both strengthen and stretch your shoulders).

-You can do a similiar action in half moon pose.
+One of my favorite poses for practicing this in is half moon pose..
 Start by in half moon stand with your weight over your leg so that your hand only lightly touches the floor.
 Then shift your weight towards your hand.
 As you do so press your hand strongly into the floor.

 Then shift your weight back to your foot and relax your hand.